Community Climate Ambassadors Program

 What will Ambassadors do?

 The Community Climate Ambassadors program will be shaped by the interests of the chosen applicants.
-Participants in the program should expect to:
+Participants in the program will:

 - Attend monthly meetings to share experiences, discuss projects, and learn from guest speakers and one another.

 - Participate in workshops to learn more about equity, climate justice, and civic engagement.